Diffusing to Coordinate: Efficient Online Multi-Agent Diffusion Policies: Details about the Experiments

-Furthermore, regarding the policy structure, while OMAD employs an SDE-based formulation to ensure sustained stochasticity, identifying network architectures that maximize the trade-off between training efficiency and control performance remains an important open question.
-Additionally, the theoretical implications of the ELBO approximation error warrant further scrutiny.
+{Regarding the policy structure, while OMAD employs an SDE-based formulation to ensure sustained stochasticity, identifying network architectures that maximize the trade-off between runtime efficiency and control performance remains vital.
+Specifically, although the iterative denoising process inherent in diffusion models increases per-step computational overhead, this drawback is heavily offset by OMAD’s superior sample efficiency.
+In practice, our method achieves convergence in just 3M steps, whereas traditional baselines require up to 10M steps, demonstrating a trade-off that strongly favors overall training speed and final performance.}

+Consequently, while improving online sampling efficiency remains a promising future direction, the theoretical implications of the ELBO approximation error warrant further scrutiny.
 While the intractable likelihood of diffusion models precludes a precise quantification of the variational approximation gap during training, this error theoretically vanishes as the learned policy converges to the optimal target distribution.
-Consequently, deriving tighter lower bounds to mitigate potential bias remains a valuable direction for theoretical refinement.
+Deriving tighter lower bounds to mitigate potential bias thus remains a valuable direction for theoretical refinement.

 Moreover, in terms of computational cost, although hardware variations introduce some noise in wall-clock measurements, OMAD generally exhibits superior performance compared to HASAC and HATD3 within equivalent timeframes.
 Nevertheless, developing techniques to further optimize the wall-clock training efficiency of diffusion-based agents remains a vital direction for enhancing the scalability of this framework.